kevinf22vt/test/README.md

 * Computer Science (CS) 1044, 1054, or 1064
 * The programming prerequisite assures background in foundational concepts including math and data structures (vectors/arrays), functions, branching, iteration, code design and debugging/test.

+# curvefitdemo
+GitHub Demo using HW5 as an example

 **Softwares/Editors**
 * `MATLAB`